Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Introduction

-In this paper, we first extend these classical results to a larger class of square matrices with entries in the set $\mathbb{W}$ consisting of complex rational functions.
-We then use this extension to improve these original estimates.
+In this paper, our goal is to improve each of the estimates of Gershgorin, Brauer, Brualdi, and Varga by considering reductions in the structure of the weighted digraphs associated to each matrix $A\in\mathbb{C}^{n\times n}$.
+To do so we first extend these classical results to a larger class of square matrices with entries in the set $\mathbb{W}$ consisting of complex rational functions.
 The motivation for considering the class of matrices with entries in $\mathbb{W}$ arises from the following.

-Dynamical networks are typically described by large and often complex graphs of interactions.
-In the studies of such systems it has been found that an important characteristic of a network's structure is the spectrum of the network's adjacency matrix \cite{Blank06,Newman06,Afriamovich07,Motter07}.
-With this in mind we note that to each matrix $M$ with entries in $\mathbb{W}$ that there is an associated graph $G\in\mathbb{G}$.
-That is, the matrix $M=M(G)$ is the adjacency matrix of $G$.
-We denote by $\mathbb{G}$ the class of graphs with adjacency matrices in $\mathbb{W}^{n\times n}$.
+In the study of dynamical networks, in which networks are typically described by large and often complex graphs of interactions, it has been found that an important characteristic of a network is the spectrum of the network's adjacency matrix \cite{Blank06,Newman06,Afriamovich07,Motter07}.
+Using the theory developed in \cite{BW09} it is possible to reduce the graph $G$ associated to some network to another smaller graph $\mathcal{R}$.
+We refer to this reduction process as an \textit{isospectral graph reduction}, or simply a graph reduction, of $G$.

-Using the theory developed in \cite{BW09} it is possible to reduce the graph $G\in\mathbb{G}$ to another smaller graph $R\in\mathbb{G}$.
-The main result of \cite{BW09} is that the spectra of $G$ and $R$ differ at most by some known finite set.
-We refer to this reduction process as an \textit{isospectral graph reduction} or simply a graph reduction of $G$.
+The main result of \cite{BW09} is that the eigenvalues of the adjacency matrix $M(G)$ of $G$ and the adjacency matrix $M(\mathcal{R})$ of $\mathcal{R}$ differ at most by some set, which is known in advance.
+What is novel about this process is that it equivalently allows for the reduction of an arbitrary matrix $A\in\mathbb{C}^{n\times n}$ to a smaller matrix $R\in\mathbb{W}^{m\times m}$ ($m<n$) such that the eigenvalues of $A$ and $R$ differ by at most some set, known in advance.

-In the present paper we show that by using graph reductions one can improve Gershgorin, Brauer, and Brualdi-type estimates of the spectra of matrices in $\mathbb{W}^{n\times n}$.
-Specifically, for $M(G)\in\mathbb{W}^{n\times n}$ the regions in the complex plane for both Gershgorin and Brauer estimates of the eigenvalues of $M(G)$ shrink as the graph $G$ is reduced (see theorems \ref{impgersh} and \ref{impbrauer} for exact statements).
-Moreover, for Brualdi-type estimates we give a sufficient condition under which such estimates also improve as the underlying graph is reduced (see theorem \ref{impbrualdi}).
-Importantly, we note that as square matrices with complex entries belong to $\mathbb{W}^{n\times n}$ then this method allows for improved estimates of these matrices spectra as a special case.
+In the present paper we show that by using such graph reductions (equivalently matrix reductions) one can improve Gershgorin, Brauer, and Brualdi-type estimates of the spectra of matrices in $\mathbb{C}^{n\times n}$.
+Specifically, for $M(G)\in\mathbb{C}^{n\times n}$ the regions in the complex plane for both Gershgorin and Brauer estimates of the eigenvalues of $M(G)$ shrink as the graph $G$ is reduced (see theorems \ref{impgersh} and \ref{impbrauer} for exact statements).
+For the estimates associated with Brualdi and Varga we give a sufficient condition under which such estimates also improve as the underlying graph is reduced (see theorems \ref{impbrualdi} and \ref{bru}).